PalisadoesFoundation/developer-docs/docs/internships/palisadoes/introduction.md

 ## Intern at The Palisadoes Foundation

-As an intern, you will work closely with volunteers in your area of interest, such as:
+As an intern, you will work closely with volunteers in your area of interest.

-1. UX/UI design
-1. Software development
-1. Technical writing.

-All applicants must be:

-1. open-minded and tolerant of others,
-1. able to work as part of a team, and
-1. interested in supporting our computing projects that make communities thrive.
+We are especially interested in adding features to our software that makes it:

-Our volunteers are dispersed globally, so all internships will be remote.
+1. More intuitive to use
+1. Reliable
+1. Very clearly documented

 ## Funding